-The needs of the individual student are provided for through initial assessment, based on the priority, long-term goals identified on the EHCP.
-A Personalised Learning Plan (PLP) is written for each student and reviewed termly.
-In every case targets are derived from the objectives outlined in the EHCP.
+The needs of the individual pupil are provided for through initial assessment, based on the priority, long-term goals identified on the EHCP.
+A Personalised Learning Plan is written for each pupil and reviewed termly.
+In every case targets are derived from the objectives outlined in the EHCP and entered on the school's Earwig system which enables targets to be tracked and evidenced.

 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from learning support assistants or specialist staff.
-High quality teaching, differentiated for individual pupils, is the first step in responding to our learner's SEN. The

-Grove regularly and carefully reviews the quality of teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of autism and other SEN encountered at the school.
+High quality teaching, differentiated for individual pupils, is the first step in responding to our learner's SEN. The Grove regularly and carefully reviews the quality of teaching for all pupils, including those at risk of underachievement.
+This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of autism and other SEN encountered at the school.